AndrewEmad14/ITIDocs/Java/Notes.md

         Remeber that you cant have say a static instance with a T since this generic is only for the instance you will have to use wild cards instead

+        T extends Comparable<T>. when u eed to compare

 # wild cards and generics

         all parameters must be of the same type T